NASA Unveils A Breathtaking Photo Of The Clouds Over Jupiter

 While many of the gorgeous views beamed back by Juno typically showcase Jupiter’s turbulent southern hemisphere, generally portraying the beguiling Great Red Spot, the latest photo offers a glimpse of the “dramatic” atmospheric features that populate the planet’s northern hemisphere.

 The incredible Juno photo showcases Jupiter’s majestic white clouds as they swirl around a circular feature locked within a jet stream nicknamed Jet N6.
 The snapshot is certainly a sight to behold and conjures up images of Post-Impressionist oil paintings.
-In fact, CNN compared the recently released phot of Jupiter to Vincent van Gogh’s emblematic “Starry Night” painting.
+In fact, CNN compared the recently-released photo of Jupiter to Vincent van Gogh’s emblematic “Starry Night” painting.

 As NASA explained, the stunning Jupiter photo was captured by the Juno spacecraft on February 12.
 At the time, the probe was performing its 18th flyby of the gas giant – out of a total of 32 scheduled for the Juno mission – and had swooped down to Jupiter’s surface as close as 8,000 miles above its cloud tops.